Introduction

 Step 5.
 Maintain and monitor

-Rebalance quarterly, review custodian fees, and keep updated with market outlooks like our Crypto Market Outlook.
+Rebalance quarterly, review custodian fees, and stay updated with market developments as the crypto landscape continues to evolve in 2026.

 FAQs